waterloop/executive-dashboard/README.md

-# Executive Dashboard (Frontend)
+# Executive Dashboard

-The frontend code for the Waterloop Executive Dashboard application.
+The executive dashboard is an all-in-one ATS and member analytics tool used by anyone in a lead position.
+Its primary function is to help manage the application process to subteams at the beginning of each term.

 # Setup - local environment:

+1. Make sure you're on Node v16.10+ and have npm installed.
-1. Ensure cms-server and dashboard-server are locally setup and running (for areas of the website needing them) - see their READMEs for more details.
+2. Ensure cms-server is locally setup and running.
+See cms-server's README for more details.
-2. `yarn install`
+3. Make sure you have yarn installed (`npm install -g yarn`), then run `yarn install`
-3. For more commmands please see `package.json` under the "scripts" section.
+4. For more commmands please see `package.json` under the "scripts" section.
-4. (Optional): Download React Tools and Redux Devtools to debug components from your browser.
+5. (Optional): Download React Tools and Redux Devtools to debug components from your browser.